31 Beautiful Flowers That Will Bloom All Season Long

 Zinnia flowers come in every color except blue, so they are easy to pair with perennials or annuals, deciduous plants, and herbs.

 Zinnias are fun to grow because there are so many different zinnia varieties to choose from.
 They come in all different shapes, colors, and sizes.
-They may be in a beehive, button, or cactus shape, and different types may have one row or many rows of petals.
+These flowers may be in a beehive, button, or cactus shape, and different types may have one row or many rows of petals.

 They are easy to grow, low maintenance, deer and rabbit resistant.
 Great to fill an entire planter and create a blanket of multicolor flowers.
 Attractive to hummingbirds, bees, birds, and butterflies.